July 24, 2024 companion plants for alyssum

 Why Cosmos?

-Cosmos are tall, airy and come in a variety of colors that can provide a beautiful backdrop for alyssum.
-They are also very easy to grow (which is always a plus!) and attract beneficial insects.
+Cosmos are tall and come in a many different colors that make for a beautiful backdrop to alyssum.
+They are also very easy to grow (which is always a plus!) and attract some of the best insects.

 Growing Cosmos